-Having your tenants pay rent on time is the single most important aspect of running your landlord business.
+Having your tenants pay rent on time is the most critical aspect of running your landlord business.
 You probably already know by now the importance of tenant screening to ensure you pick a great tenant who can afford to pay rent on time.
 However, are you making the rent collection process easy and safe for both you and your renters?
 Collecting rent online is becoming increasingly popular as contactless payments become the new norm.
-Fortunately, landlording can generally be a contactless and low-maintenance business anyways – collecting rent online will continue to help you create a seamless virtual rental process.
+Fortunately, owning a rental property can generally be a contactless and low-maintenance business anyways – collecting rent online will continue to help you create a seamless virtual rental process.
 Continue reading as we guide you through why you should consider online rent payments and how to collect rent online.

 You might be asking, what’s the best way to collect rent online?
-While there are several rent payment options landlords have used for decades, as the property management business becomes more virtual and distant, switching to online options makes sense.
-However, with many apps and programs out there, it’s important to determine what will work best for you and your business.
+While landlords have used several rent payment options for decades, as the property management business becomes more virtual and distant, switching to online options makes sense.
+However, it’s crucial to determine what will work best for you and your business with many apps and programs out there.
 Here are the most common ways to collect rent online:

 1: Online Property Management Software:

-If you already use software to collect rental applications, screen your tenants, and market your property, then it makes sense to also collect your rent through the same platform.
-Rent payments through this way are often extremely easy – both you and your tenant will only have to set up the process once and from there you can set up automatic payments.
-Additionally, collecting rent through property management software is secure, fast, and there is no handling of cash or checks – the money will be directly deposited into your account.
+If you already use software to collect rental applications, screen your tenants, and market your property, it also makes sense to collect your rent through the same platform.
+Rent payments this way are often straightforward – both you and your tenant will only have to set up the process once, and from there, you can set up automatic payments.
+Additionally, collecting rent through property management software is secure, fast, and there is no handling of cash or checks – the funds will be deposited directly into your account.

 2: Money Transfer Apps:

-Another common method many people use is a money transfer platform, such as Venmo, CashApp, PayPal, or GoogleWallet.
+Another standard method many people use is a money transfer platform, such as Venmo, CashApp, PayPal, or GoogleWallet.
 These apps are linked to bank accounts or debit cards and are popular among younger renters.
-While they are simple to use, the downside is you will have to transfer the money from your platform account to your actual bank account which can take a few days.
-Unfortunately, money transfer apps aren’t deigned to do much more besides transfers.
-This means you are missing out on other helpful features such as automatic reminders, automatic charges, and storage of receipts and documents.
-Additionally, with money transfer apps there are usually limits on how much money can be transferred.
-This means tenants may have to complete several transactions to pay the full rent amount – these platforms aren’t built for paying rent and might end up causing issues with getting paid on time.
+While they are simple to use, the downside is you will have to transfer the money from your platform account to your existing bank account, which typically takes a few business days.
+Unfortunately, money transfer apps aren’t designed to do much more besides transfers, which means you miss out on other helpful features such as automatic reminders, automatic charges, and storage of receipts and documents.
+Additionally, there are usually limits on how much money a tenant can transfer with money transfer apps, which results in tenants potentially having to complete several transactions to pay the total rent amount.
+These platforms aren’t built for paying rent and might end up causing issues with getting payments delivered on time.

 Why You Should Switch to Online Rent Payments